Aktiviteter

 North Atlantic & Arctic Neighbours: Building Sustainable Futures for Island Communities

-This is the first conference of its kind in Stornoway.
-It includes Scotland and Scottish Isles, and the NORA countries: Greenland, Iceland, Faroe Islands, and coastal Norway.
+This was the first conference of its kind in Stornoway.
+It included Scotland and Scottish Isles, and the NORA countries: Greenland, Iceland, Faroe Islands, and coastal Norway.

 Part 1: UHI North, West and Hebrides, Stornoway Campus

-- The two-day programme focusses on key themes like resilience, governance, innovation, and community engagement.
-Sessions emphasize practical approaches, informed by case studies, expert presentations, and interactive discussions, to ensure tangible outcomes.
-By bringing together diverse expertise and perspectives, it aims to inspire the development of practical strategies for resilient and thriving island communities.
+• The two-day programme included key themes like resilience, governance, innovation, and community engagement.
+Sessions emphasized practical approaches, informed by case studies, expert presentations, and interactive discussions, to ensure tangible outcomes.
+Bringing together diverse expertise and perspectives served to inspire the development of practical strategies for resilient and thriving island communities.

 Part 2: HEBRIDEAN CULTURAL HERITAGE EXCURSION

-- This day-long excursion offers insight into the cultural and historical heritage of the Hebrides.
-Highlights include a visit to Galson Estate Trust to explore community land ownership, Ness Historical Society to learn about crofting and language preservation, and the iconic Callanish Stones.
-The day ends with a Gaelic Musical Ceilidh on return to Stornoway.
+• This day-long excursion offered insight into the cultural and historical heritage of the Hebrides.
+Highlights included a visit to Galson Estate Trust to explore community land ownership, Ness Historical Society to learn about crofting and language preservation, and the iconic Callanish Stones.
+The day ended with a Gaelic Musical Ceilidh on return to Stornoway.

 Program - day 1